Anishinaabe Keeshigun

 Experience a Pow Wow on the historic site, where all visitors are welcome to immerse themselves in the vibrant traditions of Indigenous cultures.
 Watch the rhythmic drumming, captivating dances, and colorful regalia that define this celebration.
 Come learn, celebrate, and connect at this unforgettable gathering.

-Master of Ceremonies: Orville Councilor
+Master of Ceremonies: Dave Simard

 Arena Director: John Slipperjack